silverstripe/cwp/docs/en/developer.md

 Each night, `CleanupGeneratedPdfDailyTask` is run which removes all files found within the generated PDFs folder `assets/_generated_pdfs`.
 The code for this can be found in the `cwp` module within the `tasks` directory.

-This task can be run from the browser directly on demand by accessing `dev/tasks/CleanupGeneratedPdfBuildTask`.
+This task can be run from the browser on demand by accessing `dev/tasks/CleanupGeneratedPdfBuildTask`.
 One example of where this is useful might be directly after deploying new templates to the site, so the cached PDF files can be regenerated with the new templates.